TEACHING

 teaching philosophy

-My teaching is grounded in modern and contemporary literary studies and informed by my research in poetry, ecocriticism, and literary theory.
+My teaching is grounded in modern and contemporary literary studies and informed by my research in poetry, ecocriticism, literary theory, and interdisciplinary work across literature, religion, and philosophy.
 I approach literature as both a formal and ethical practice, encouraging students to connect close reading with historical context and critical frameworks.
 Across my teaching, I emphasise clarity, intellectual rigour, and inclusivity, supporting students in developing independent critical judgement and confidence in their engagement with complex texts.

 AREAS OF TEACHING & EXPERIENCE